-Specialty trainee doctors in gastroenterology across the North-West of England, supported by a CORE grant, are working together to understand surveillance across multiple hospitals within our region and the reasons they may vary.
+Specialty trainee doctors in gastroenterology across the North-West of England, supported by a Guts UK (initially Core) grant, are working together to understand surveillance across multiple hospitals within our region and the reasons they may vary.
 We will be supported by Dr Jimmy K.Limdi (Pennine Acute Hospitals) where some of the information will be gathered.

 We plan to ask questions of doctors or nurses carrying out these examinations to develop a picture of surveillance in the region.
 We would also like to understand reasons for differences in what people do and ask them if there are ways things could be improved.
 Finally we would like to assess whether varying in practice results in a difference in the rate and number of abnormal cells detected.
 The project will begin in May 2018 for a period of 12 months.
 We will report our findings to CORE and present our anonymised findings at national and international meetings to encourage shared learning.
 We would also aim to publish our findings in a peer reviewed journal.

 This project will give us insight into real world practice across our region.
 By knowing what prevents or encourages best practice, we may be able to share recommendations and assist hospitals in developing better models of care.
 This in turn will allow us to provide the best standards of surveillance and be a measure of our success.